JackFongNew/dsiprojects/Singapore HDB Resale Price Prediction/README.md

 I am a freelance data scientist and have selected this project out of self-interest.

-My __problem statement__ for this project is __how might I be able to use a regression machine learning model to build a price prediction tool to better predict the HDB resale price for those using the tool.__ My main __target audience__ of this project is the customer who is interested to purchase the resale HDB flat, as well as the current owner that hopes to sell their HDB flat.
+My __problem statement__ for this project is __how might I be able to use a regression machine learning algorithm to build a price prediction tool to better predict the HDB resale price for those using the tool.__

+My main __target audience__ of this project is the customer who is interested to purchase the resale HDB flat, as well as the current owner that hopes to sell their HDB flat and the property agents/agencies.

 The original dataset for this project is obtained from the data.gov.sg website.
-The dataset contains information on all the resale HDB flat transactions for year 2017 - Oct 2020, more than 80,000 resale HDB data and 11 features.
+The dataset contains information on all the resale HDB flat transactions for January 2017 - October 2020, more than 80,000 resale HDB data and 11 features.

-My goal for this project is to create both a high performing and generalizable regression model for predicting HDB resale price, using various regression machine learning techniques, feature engineering, feature selection and regularization.
+__My goal__ for this project is to create both a high performing and generalizable regression model for predicting HDB resale price, using various regression machine learning techniques, feature engineering, feature selection and regularization.
 Then, I will be looking to evaluate the performance of the models using:

-1. Root mean squared error (RMSE) - the measure of the difference between values predicted by the model and their actual values.
+1. __Root mean squared error (RMSE)__ - the measure of the difference between values predicted by the model and their actual values.
 Lower values of RMSE indicate better fit.

-2. R-Squared - a statistical measure between 0 and 1 which calculates how similar a regression line is to the data it's fitted to.
+2. __R-Squared (accuracy)__ - a statistical measure between 0 and 1 which calculates how similar a regression line is to the data it's fitted to.
 If it's a 1, the model 100% predicts the data variance; if it's a 0, the model predicts none of the variance.

 ## Data source:
 - [Singapore hdb resale flat data](https://data.gov.sg/dataset/resale-flat-prices)
 - [Singapore mrt coordinates](https://www.kaggle.com/yxlee245/singapore-train-station-coordinates)
 - [Singapore shopping mall list](https://en.wikipedia.org/wiki/List_of_shopping_malls_in_Singapore)